 On the flipside, the physical energy you gain from walking will prevent your afternoon slump when your brain struggles to focus.
 Focus on what you’ll gain from regular self-care.
 Now that you think about it, gaining energy is more important to you than finding another time to take of bill paying and household paperwork.

 3. Believe Self-Care Is the Opposite of Self-Indulgent

 As a high-achieving manager, you want to take care of All.
 The.
 Things.
 You don’t want to be perceived as incapable.
 As a result, you put your head down and plow through everything you expect of yourself or that you’ve said yes to.
 I get it.

 Ironically, you become selfish if you DON’T take care of yourself.
 The lack of care negatively impacts how you show up for people in ways that you’ve implicitly or explicitly agreed to.
 You compromise your capacity.

 While my life experience bears this out, here’s what I know that’s even more important: you deserve self-care as much as any other human on the planet.
 I can think of no, zero, nada reasons why you aren’t worthy.
 You are deserving of self-care.
 It’s true.

 Bonus: Lead by Example

-If you’re ambivalent about what you deserve, you will not stick with self-care.
+If you’re ambivalent about what you deserve, you won’t stick with self-care.
 While this is serious, here’s a bonus reason to embrace self-care.
 If you don’t take better care of yourself, you lose the opportunity to lead your children (and others you care about) in practicing self-care.
-You can lead by example in your corner of the world, so more children and adults are happy and healthy.
+You can lead by example in your corner of the world, so more children and adults are happier and healthier.